matheusmra/SWE/README.md

 Each assignment folder contains its own specific instructions.
 For the latest project (Order Management System), navigate to `assigments/a02` and follow the instructions in its local README.

-## 📝 License

-This project is for educational purposes as part of the SWE graduation course.